vcastellm/dripper/README.md

 Thanks to [Homebrew], it's an awesome tool.
-As and [stow] user I always wanted to do something similar and [Homebrew] has inspired many of the commands used by `drip`.
+As and [stow] user I always wanted to do something similar and [Homebrew] has inspired many of the commands used by `stow-manager`.

 Thanks to [ruby-build] and [rbenv], project organization has been heavily inspired by them.
-Also some "helpers" used in [drip-helper] have been copied from [rbenv].
+Also some "helpers" used in [stow-helper] have been copied from [rbenv].